ontodev/robot/docs/extract.md

 ## Source Annotations

 `extract` provides an option to annotate extracted terms with `rdfs:isDefinedBy`.
+If the term already has an annotation using this property, the existing annotation will be copied and no new annotation will be added.

     robot extract --method BOT \
       --input annotated.owl \